Sydney-Informatics-Hub/RNASeq-DE/README.md

     * from [Ensembl](https://asia.ensembl.org/info/data/ftp/index.html)
     * SIH's CloudStor, which contains already genomes already indexed for STAR v2.7.3a (coming soon)!

-Your directory structure should resemble the following:
+Your __RNASeq-DE__ directory structure should resemble the following:

 ```bash
 .